 - Culture in teaching that tells us to deal with it and make it work

 - Teachers aren’t often included in the decision making process

 A few years ago, I needed to advocate for myself: my planning periods were full of meetings.
 I did not have the time to work on planning, grading, copying, data analysis, and [insert all the things teachers do during the work day] with all the meetings I had to attend.
 Teachers also had new, additional tasks that were required of us that year.
 I was pumping, so add that into the equation, and I felt like I was drowning.
 It was time to take action.

-***Disclaimer: This is based on my experience only.
+Here is what I did and what I would advise you to do, too.***Disclaimer: This is based on my experience only.
 To preface, I have a strong relationship with my administration, and I have been working at my school for four years.
 Consider your relationship and specific situation when considering how to best advocate for yourself.***

 1. Stop Complaining

 I hate complaining, yet I discovered that I was always complaining to my husband and sister about all the work I didn’t have time to do.
 Finally, my husband said to me, “If you feel so strongly about all of this, then you need to talk to someone that has the power to fix it.”
 Complaining to your coworker will most likely not result in any change.